Introduction¶

 , etc. The higher the number, the more accurate the hardware test will be.

-if you don't want the tasks created during testing to be deleted.
+if you don't want the tasks to be deleted.

-If you have a slow internet connection and not all flows from your selected test set are installed, you might want to set a custom value for the FLOW_INSTALL_TIMEOUT
+If you have a slow internet connection and not all flows from your selected test suite are installed, you might want to set a custom value for the FLOW_INSTALL_TIMEOUT

 variable.